pulumi/docs/content/blog/p3-some-assembly-required/index.md

     - devops
 ---

 Setting up an internal developer platform can be a daunting task.
 There are a lot of tools out there that do some of the work for you, but none of them do all of it.
 Pulumi P3 is no different.
+Pulumi Patterns & Practices Platform (P3) is a [reference architecture](https://www.pulumi.com/blog/pulumi-patterns-and-practices/) that we will be describing, and providing code for, through this series of articles.

 <!--more-->

 We will never try to sell you on the idea that you can simply download a package, click next a few times, and achieve transformative success.
-That’s because any effective system will require some customization and integration to work within your environment.
+That’s because any effective IDP will require some customization and integration to work within your environment.

 Tools that purport to have it all figured out have only figured out how to manipulate you into a false narrative they have constructed in a vacuum, where all your organizational needs fit neatly into a few boxes they’ve decided on for you.
 And also charge you for.
 In addition to everything else you’re being charged for.
 Ultimately you’ll still need to build a lot yourself and these products rarely give guidance on how to do that.